fvukojevic/GisCloudAPI/README.md

 # Step 4:
 - After all containers are up (no additional docker output is thrown in console), open another terminal session.
-    Go to project folder and issue command ```make migrations``` which will execute
+    Go to project folder and issue command ```make setup``` which will execute
-    post-install db migrations and initial seed, etc.
+    post-install steps like updating hosts file, executing migrations, etc.
+    Notice that you might be asked for your root password in order to insert host entries to /etc/hosts.

 - Execute command ```make stop``` when you want to stop your development environment.
 - In case you need clean environment, execute ```make clean``` which will remove all containers and allow you to run the new clean development environment with ```make start```.